Jounce-lang/RavensOne/archive/MISSION.md

-# 🎯 RavensOne Mission: The Most Useful Language for Human-AI Collaboration
+# 🎯 JounceOne Mission: The Most Useful Language for Human-AI Collaboration

 ## The Vision